eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles

-One of the reasons behind generating synthetic datasets is the ability to diversify the created environments and easily extend applications related to \glspl*{ebc}.
+One of the key reasons behind generating synthetic datasets is the ability to diversify the created environments and easily extend applications related to \glspl*{ebc}.
 Although synthetic optical flow datasets for event-based vision are already available, most are not specifically designed to reflect the motion dynamics or characteristics of any particular vehicle type.
-MDR, ESIM, and BlinkFlow are limited to predefined camera trajectories, which restricts their ability to accurately replicate such dynamic motion patterns.
+MDR, MultiFlow, and BlinkFlow are limited to predefined camera trajectories, which restricts their ability to accurately replicate such dynamic motion patterns.
 Furthermore, these simulators lack sophisticated light behaviour modelling, which is essential for creating realistic and complex environments.
-For example, factors such as absorption, scattering, and refractive effects, key characteristics of underwater environments, that these simulators fail to account for, undermine the fidelity of synthetic datasets for underwater applications.
-On the other hand, ESIM makes use of an OpenGL rendering engine \citep{openglOpengl14}.
-Similarly, the use of Blender \cite{blenderBlender23} for MDR requires extensive expertise in 3D scene creation to appropriately simulate real-world lighting conditions, especially for underwater environments.
-All these factors, make the creation of synthetic event-based datasets a challenging endeavour, particularly for underwater environments.
+Phenomena such as light absorption, scattering, and refracted sunlight are key characteristics of underwater environments that these simulators fail to account for, thus limiting the fidelity of synthetic datasets for underwater applications.
+On the other hand, ESIM makes use of an OpenGL rendering engine \citep{openglOpengl14}, which requires manual development of every rendering pipeline and shader from scratch, making it even more complex for underwater environments.
+Similarly, the use of Blender \citep{blenderBlender23} for MDR requires some knowledge in 3D scene creation to appropriately simulate realistic conditions, especially for underwater environments.
+All these factors make the creation of synthetic event-based datasets a challenging endeavour, particularly for underwater environments.

 Currently, research on underwater event-based applications is highly limited, especially due to the lack of publicly available datasets captured with \glspl*{ebc} in underwater environments.
-To address this gap, we created a diverse synthetic dataset tailored for underwater applications, along with a modular data generation pipeline to facilitate creation of custom datasets.
+To address this gap, we created a diverse synthetic dataset tailored for underwater applications, along with a modular data generation pipeline to facilitate the creation of custom datasets.
 The dataset incorporates both static and dynamic elements, enabling the trained algorithms to learn robust feature representations by capturing background stability and motion-driven variations.
-This would also enhance generalization to real-world scenarios, where stationary structures and moving entities, such as marine life, coexist.
+This also enhances generalization to real-world scenarios, where stationary structures and moving entities, such as marine life, coexist.

 Finally, although a few open-source tools are available for specific event-based data processing tasks, such as the work by \cite{mcShiba2022}, no comprehensive library currently integrates these capabilities into a unified framework.
 To address this gap and streamline future development, we developed \emph{eWiz}, a comprehensive library for event-based data manipulation and processing.